sulimanbadour1/betteraskpdf/README.md

 - **AI-Powered**: Enhanced functionalities using OpenAI.
 - **Deployment**: Robust and scalable deployment on AWS S3.
 - **Optimization**: Lightning-fast performance with Vercel Edge.
-- **Retrieval Augmanted Genertation**: a technique that can provide more accurate results to queries than a generative large language model on its own.
+- **AI Retrieval Augmanted Genertation**: a technique that can provide more accurate results to queries than a generative large language model on its own.
+- **Pinecone** is a cloud-based vector database that offers various features and benefits to the infrastructure community: Fast and fresh vector search: Pinecone provides ultra-low query latency, even with billions of items.
+This means that users will always get a great experience, even when searching large datasets.

 ## Prerequisites